In this article

 Believe it or not, vanity metrics aren’t all bad!
 Metrics such as likes, comments, and retweets from humans are still concrete proof that people interact with you.
 And if you can find a relationship between social media engagement and website conversions or sales, you can better inform your business as a whole.
 It would help if you saw how each aspect plays into the bigger picture.
 Cue the SMART goals!

-Why does organic social matter to your audience?
+Why does organic social media matter to your audience?

 Meet your audience where they are

 For starters, it’s crucial to meet your audience where they are.
 If you’re reaching out in places that your consumers don’t frequent, it’s a waste of time and resources, and your audience will simply flock to your competitors who are showing up.
 Organic social media is also becoming somewhat of an expectation, as solid proof that you’re up to date, keeping up with current trends, and putting in the effort.

 “If you’re not active online, you’re missing the opportunity to be part of people’s daily routines.
 People check their social feeds religiously.
 Organic social is a great way to stay top-of-mind and get a little bit of your story in front of a primed audience every day—sometimes multiple times a day—without having to invest media dollars doing so.”